Trexle/zencart-trexle-payments/files/new_files/includes/modules/payment/trexle/guzzle/guzzle/docs/http-client/client.rst

 ~~~~~~

 The `events` option makes it easy to attach listeners to the various events emitted by a request object.
 The `events`
-options must be an associative array mapping an event name to a Closure or array the contains a Closure and the
+options must be an associative array maptrexleg an event name to a Closure or array the contains a Closure and the
 priority of the event.

 .. code-block:: php